 Our service is committed to the implementation of this Child Safeguarding Statement and the procedures that support our intention to keep children safe from harm whilst availing of our services.

-This Child Safeguarding Statement was reviewed and summarised on 24th September 2019 for placement on FCI’s website.
+This summary Child Safeguarding Statement was reviewed and summarised in June 2020 for placement on FCI’s website.